Simplify it...with a Price Comparison Report

 Wholesale allows you to sell quickly and without the hassle and additional costs of retail, but for a significantly lower price.

 One of the largest benefits of wholesale is that you can sell your mobile home very quickly, sometimes even on the same day you receive the offer.
 This can be very advantageous if you need funds quickly to handle other financial issues or to put a down payment on your new home in another location.
-In some cases, brokers will be willing to purchase your mobile home upfront and allow you to move out at an agreed-upon date, which gives you the time to use the money to put a down payment onto your new home.
+In some cases, brokers will be willing to purchase your mobile home upfront and allow you to move out at an agreed-upon date, which gives you the time to use the money to put a downpayment on your new home.
+When looking for a accurate mobile home values estimation, speed quickly changes the value based on how long you are willing to wait.

 Unlike with retail where you must market, show the home, and ask permission from the park, selling wholesale is fast and painless.
 The wholesaler will offer a rate and if you accept they will immediately close the deal.
-This sale will go through immediately and parks cannot stop the sale due to repairs needed and cannot deny the sale as the home will be moved off the lot.
+This sale will go through instantly and parks cannot stop the sale due to repairs needed and cannot deny the sale as the home will be moved off the lot.
 You also won’t need an attorney or park mediation, because it is a two-party sale between you and the broker.
+At times, parks will implement a First Right Of Refusal, where you are required to give the mobile home park the chance to match any purchase agreement you enter into.
+This is often misrepresented in order to make the homeowner believe they are not allowed to sell their home to a buyer who plans to move the home.
+If this is what you have been told, please contact us and we can help you navigate through the sale in a way that won’t get you into legal trouble.

 Selling your mobile home directly to a broker allows you to make a sale quickly, avoid issues with the park, get money quickly, and move on with your life.
 While you will earn less money upfront, you won’t have to worry about additional fees, park issues, or waiting a year or more to sell your mobile home, and you might walk away with more profit.
 Direct sales are ideal if you can’t sell quickly, have high rental fees to consider, or need the money from the sale upfront to invest in a new home or opportunity.